hadi-mollataheri/Hadi-Mollataheri-Portfolio/README.md

 `I will learn CSS and JS libraries and frameworks like: Tailwind and React`

 ## Acknowledgement
-* So far mainly I learned from [Codecademy](https://codecademy.com) website.
+* So far mainly I learned from [Codecademy](https://codecademy.com) website
-* I will certainly update this website.
+* I will certainly update this website
+* The form in contact page does not connect to a server
+* The Linkedin link in contact page needs to be update

 ## License
 `Distributed under the GNU General Public License v3.0.
 See` [LICENSE.txt](./LICENSE.txt) `for more information.`